All Episodes

 The political A-team falters.

-Uh so here and after that successful fundraising trip, here comes this piece.
+So here, after that successful fundraising trip, here comes this piece.

-As I share the details of the program unfolds today, right before your uh very eyes and ears.
+I don't know that I see that, but Morris does, and I'll tell you why, as I share the details as the program unfolds today right before your very eyes and ears.

-It's not totally irrelevant, because it does mean something.
+It's not totally irrelevant because it does mean something.

-When you can have a guy like Fred Thompson who hasn't even announced, move into third place, and when you can have Gore who hasn't even announced move into third place on the Democrat side, it has to tell you something.
+When you can have a guy like Fred Thompson, who hasn't even announced, move into third place, and when you can have Gore, who hasn't even announced, move into third place on the Democrat side, it has to tell you something.

 And on the Republican side, what it tells me is that there's just not a whole lot of oomph out there for anybody.

-It it tells me that um not a whole lot of a lot of people are like me.
+It tells me that not a whole lot of people, a lot of people like me, not really fired up about anybody particularly yet.

-So, like I said yesterday, sort of like the buffet at Denny's.
+So like I said yesterday, sort of like the buffet at Denny's.

 They have a buffet at Denny's.

-They don't have a buffet at Denny.
+They don't have a buffet at Denny's.

 Well, imagine they did.